MOMENTUM

 Prerequisites: Automotive Career Investigations or Power and Energy

-Course Description: The Steering and Suspension Systems course is one of four advanced level automotive courses to give students a next level experience once they have completed Automotive Investigation.
-The goal of these courses is to teach at a rigorous industry standard level.
-Rigorous training will prepare students for post-secondary education, part-time entry level employment, or to perform high level repairs on their own vehicles.
+Course Description: The Steering and Suspension Systems course is one of four advanced level automotive courses to give students a next level experience once they have completed Automotive Investigation or Power and Engines.
+The goal of these courses is to teach at a higher industry standard level.
+The training will prepare students for post-secondary education, part-time entry level employment, or to perform high level repairs on their own vehicles.

 Read More about Automotive Steering and Suspension Systems